-Ford has finally revealed the 2021 Bronco SUV.
+The new Ford 2021 SUV Ford has finally revealed, named Bronco.
 The all-new Ford SUV will be powered by two different turbocharged gasoline engines.

 The all-new Ford Bronco will be offered in two-door and four-door configuration